 There’s really not a lot of downsides to them.
 Perhaps the only one being that your connection can sometimes slow down – after all, you’re routing your data through an extra server.

 But what do you think?
 Are you convinced to the idea of a VPN and think about getting one?
-Don’t forget about our huge case study comparing more than 30 popular VPNs.
+Don’t forget about our huge review comparing more than 35 popular VPNs.